Mortal Sin is the consummate Dead-End!|

 We see very clearly the no-nonsense approach of our Lord here; three times He asserts the very same necessity to accept His teaching or die in their sins.
 Dying in one sins means "mortal" and mortal sin damns one to hell.
 It is a reaffirmation of His words in Mark 16: 16: "He that believeth and is baptized, shall be saved: but he that believeth not, shall be condemned."
 Nothing could be clearer, and yet even today we have workers of iniquity like Abe Foxman calling Jesus and the New Testament "anti-Semitic" and basing his arguments on the heretical documents of Vatican II, most notably Nostra Aetate and later Ut unum sint, Dominus Jesus, and the Pontifical Biblical Commission's anathema that the Jews no longer have to convert for salvation; something that was not only approved but signed by one Joseph Ratzinger.
 For the specific anathemas of this document, we refer you to Atila Sinke Guimaraes' excellent analysis, specifically The Biblical Commission on the Jews: Changes in Doctrine and New Anathemas.

-Throughout Lent we see how the Old Testament readings so wisely chosen by Holy Mother Church tie in how God knew those He had chosen would reject Him.
-The clues are throughout thee Old Book, and yet today they are so misinterpreted because they have not trusted in the discernment of the Church, divinely inspired by the Holy Ghost and which every Catholic must submit and not interpret Sacred Scripture they way they think.
+Throughout Lent we see how the Old Testament readings so wisely chosen by holy Mother Church tie in how God knew those whom He had chosen would reject Him.
+The clues are throughout the Old Book, and yet today they are so misinterpreted because they have not trusted in the discernment of the Church, divinely inspired by the Holy Ghost and which every Catholic must submit and not interpret Sacred Scripture they way they think.
 You see, divine revelation is not left to opinion, but fact and faith.
 Human interpretation accounts for the plethora of false religions today who have, in effect, rejected Christ and His full teachings by thinking they have a better plan than God.
 What gall!
 Many call themselves "Christian" today, including those in the Novus Ordo lodges, but they must realize that the Catholic Faith can never be compromised and if it is, then it is no longer Catholic, in effect, no longer Christian.
 We must not forget Jesus' words in St. Matthew 7: 21, "Not every one that saith to Me, 'Lord, Lord', shall enter into the kingdom of Heaven: but he that doth the will of My Father, Who is in Heaven, he shall enter into the kingdom of Heaven."

 And what is the will of the Father?
 We saw that yesterday in the Gospel of St. Matthew for the Second Sunday of Lent at the Transfiguration when through the "Voice" the heavenly Father affirmed, "This is My beloved Son, in Whom I am well pleased."
 He expressed the same in Saint Mark 1: 11.
 Those who follow and heed all that Christ taught are then doing the will of the Father.
 Christ established One, Holy, Catholic and Apostolic Church on the Rock of Peter.
 What Peter passed down was the will of the Father, what His successors up through Pope Pius XII preserved and passed down